 South Anchorage Inn (El Nido Town)

 The rooms are decent, quite spacious, well equipped (TV, hot water, air conditioning…) and, most importantly, kept very clean.
 Some rooms have direct views of El Nido’s wonderful mountains.
-Prices are around $45 per night with breakfast included and, if you’re traveling with family or friends, they have quad rooms that aren’t badly priced either.
-In short, a hotel in El Nido that we liked and found comfortable.
+Prices are around $45 per night with breakfast included and, if you’re traveling with family or friends, they have quadruple rooms that are reasonably priced too.
+In short, a hotel in El Nido that we liked and found very comfortable.

 Don’t miss your room at South Anchorage Inn here